DShield-ISC/dshield/README.md

 - expose the Pi to inbound traffic.
 For example, in many firewalls you will be able to configure it as a "DMZ Hosts"

+only on "Jessie Lite": sudo apt-get install git

 git clone https://github.com/DShield-ISC/dshield.git

 sudo dshield/bin/install.sh

   This script will: